NambiLucia/Nova-server/README.md

 - Introduce new roles such as **Reviewer** and **Approver** to improve workflow efficiency.
 - Define granular permissions for each role to ensure secure access control.
 - Implement audit logs to track actions performed by different roles.
+- Add email notifications for important actions like approvals, role changes, and security alerts.

 ## 🤝 Contributing
 Contributions are welcome!
 Fork the repo and submit a pull request.